 Active hexose correlated compound (AHCC) is an extract of mushrooms from the Basidiomycete class, including shiitake mushrooms.
 This product contains polysaccharides called glucans, which scientists think are responsible for its biological activity.
-Not much laboratory research has been performed on AHCC, although one study showed that it could enhance the activity of natural killer cells (a type of immune cell) in the test tube.
-Animal studies suggest that AHCC has antioxidant effects and can improve the response of the immune system in mice with chemotherapy-weakened immune systems.
+One study showed that it could enhance the activity of natural killer cells (a type of immune cell) in the test tube.
+Animal studies suggest that AHCC has antioxidant and anti-inflammatory effects, and can improve the response of the immune system in mice with chemotherapy-weakened immune systems.
 In humans, AHCC has been shown to improve liver function in patients with hepatocellular carcinoma and cirrhosis and reduce the levels of certain tumor markers in the blood.

 To prevent and treat cancer

 Laboratory studies show some anti-cancer activity, but these results are not especially strong.
 One human study supported the use of AHCC in patients undergoing surgical resection of hepatocellular carcinoma, but this study had design flaws and much more research is needed.

 Another study found AHCC to be an ineffective treatment for early stage prostate cancer.

 Hepatocellular carcinoma (liver cancer):

 One study has looked at the effects of AHCC in humans.
 One hundred and thirteen patients with hepatocellular carcinoma (liver cancer), after undergoing surgical tumor resection, were treated with AHCC.
 When the disease-free period and overall survival rate of this group were compared to that of a similar group of patients who had not received AHCC, it was found that the AHCC group fared better.
 While this suggests that AHCC can improve the prognosis of patients undergoing surgery for liver cancer, this study had certain design flaws, including lack of placebo control group and random assignment of patients, and further clinical trials are needed.